jlan84/probability-distributions-assignment/assignment.md

 `Profit = Number of views * Conversion * (Wholesale_Proportion * 50 +
 (1 - Wholesale_Proportion)*60)`

-The assumptions of out model is:
+The assumptions of our model are:

 - `Number of views` is a uniform distribution over the range of 5000 and 6000.
-- `Conversion` is a binomially distributed where the probability of success is `0.12` for each view.
+- `Conversion` is binomially distributed where the probability of success is `0.12` for each view.
 - `Profit per sale` has `0.2` probability of taking the value `50` (for wholesale) and `0.8` of taking the value `60` (non-wholesale) _for each sale_.
 You should be able to model both the number of wholesale sales and the number of non-wholesales sales as binomial distributions (but one of the parameters of this distribution is not fixed, it depends on an earlier random quantity).